Instant Pot Italian Chicken Soup

 - The vegetables: Diced tomatoes and healthy greens like escarole or spinach are added halfway through the pasta cooking time, lending both extra flavor and nutritional value to the soup.
 We favor escarole because it’s a classic Italian ingredient and it holds up a bit better in the soup than more delicate greens like spinach.

 - The pasta: Ditalini is the perfect cut of pasta for this soup.
 It’s a small cut and cooks in the broth while you shred the chicken.
 You could also use elbows or mini shells.

-To finish the soup, return the shredded chicken to the pot, stir, then ladle into bowls.
+- Put it all together: To finish the soup, return the shredded chicken to the pot, stir, then ladle the soup into bowls.
 Top with fresh parsley and grated Parmesan cheese, and you’re ready to serve.

 For another great Instant Pot soup recipe, try our Pressure Cooker Cabbage Soup.

 More Italian Soup Recipes: